Hyperbolicity analysis of the linearised 3+1 formulation in the Teleparallel Equivalent of General Relativity: Linearisation of the evolution equations of TEGR

 \twocolumngrid A subtle distinction from the evolution equation for the intrinsic metric in GR is that the evolution equations in TEGR for the tetrad include an extra term $\partial_i \xi^{A}$.
 This feature has the potential to influence the principal symbol analysis that is not present in GR.

-It is important to emphasise that, from now on, we will treat the conjugate momenta $\pi_{A}^{i}$ as a first-order perturbation term.
-This assumption stems from the analogy with the analysis in general relativity \cite{articleMiguelAlcubierre}, where the conjugate momenta of the metric $\pi_{ij}$ are proportional to the extrinsic curvature $K_{ij}$, which is a first order term as it is proportional to the time derivative of the spatial metric $\gamma_{ij}$.
+It is important to emphasise that, from now on, we will treat the conjugate momenta $\pi_{A}^{i}$ as a first-order term in perturbations.
+This assumption stems from the analogy with the analysis in general relativity \cite{article}, where the conjugate momenta of the metric $\pi_{ij}$ are proportional to the extrinsic curvature $K_{ij}$, which is a first order term as it is proportional to the time derivative of the spatial metric $\gamma_{ij}$.
 Since $\gamma_{ij} = \eta_{ij} + h_{ij}$, it is implied that $K_{ij} \approx \partial_0 h_{ij}$ is linear in perturbations.

-One consequence is that the first two terms in Eq.\eqref{tetraddotsimpl1} are of first-order.
-Since they are linear in the momenta $\pi_{A}{}^{i}$, all other fields must be evaluated at the background level.
+With the first two terms in Eq.~\eqref{tetraddotsimpl1} first-order, all other terms different from the momenta $\pi_{A}{}^{i}$ must be evaluated at the background level.
 More specifically, if we consider the evolution equation for $\dot{\theta}^{0}{}_{i}$, we find that the perturbations $h^{0}{}_{i}$ evolve as

 where from now on we set $\kappa=1$ and $\sqrt{\gamma} = 1$.
 From here we see that all the terms vanish, except for those that correspond to the spatial derivatives of the trace of the tetrad perturbation.
-However, in our present treatment, the tetrad perturbations $h^{0}{}_{i}$ are zero, and this equation will be relevant only for the case with non-vanishing shift vector.
+In Cartesian coordinates, the equations reduce to